 Debutante bowler, Ravichandran Ashwin, spun India to victory in the first test match against the West Indies this week.
 Can you believe that the off-spinner who turned in the second best match figures by an Indian cricketer on debut actually wanted to be a batsman?
 And that too, an opener???

 Yes, you heard that right.
 Ashwin was a wannabe opening batsman who could also bowl a bit of off-spin.
-At one of the trials for junior cricketers, Laxman Sivaramakrishnan had a look at the youngster and adviced him to focus on his bowling skills rather than his batting.
+At one of the trials for junior cricketers, Laxman Sivaramakrishnan had a look at the youngster and advised him to focus on his bowling skills rather than his batting.
 And the rest, as they say, is history.

 Well, it was Sachin Tendulkar!!! 🙂